Skip to product information

 Sir,

-Not being able to give you a written response as explicit and detailed as the request in your letter, I will be pleased to give you verbally whatever explanations you desire, if you will make the effort to come and see me.
+Not being able to give you a written answer as explicit and detailed as the request in your letter, I shall be satisfied to give you verbally whatever explanations you desire, if you will make the effort to come and see me.

 I have the honor to greet you,